hyperfitz/FlexibleTen/about.md

      a = 10, b = 5, c = 2   vs.   a = 5, b = 2, c = 10

 Changing the quantitative value of the variables has no effect on their logical behavior in the math; the expressions stay the same. "a" defined as 10 behaves identically in logic to "a" defined as 5.
-Again, this is an elementary fact of mathematics, but it logically follows that any apparent difference in logical behavior between two different quantities through the same functions is, in fact, not logical but instead notational.
+Again, this is an elementary fact of mathematics, but it logically follows that any apparent difference in logical behavior between two different quantities through the same function is, in fact, not logical but instead notational.
 Flexible Ten Mathematics points out that the fact that any variable can be given any quantity value applies to the number line as well.
 We can define any number line we wish of arbitrary length with digits defined as any quantity of equal magnitude increase and mathematical logic will not change when applying that number line to calculations; quantifications will remain accurate so long as we stick to the defined number line when doing our calculations.
 Further, what ever point we designate as the repetition point on that number line will behave notationally as 10.

 For example, take two number systems: a system based on ten numerals and a system based on four.